Ghidra

 Couldn’t find the native library

-This means that libLIEF.so, libLIEF.dylib, or LIEF.dll is not correctly installed in the Extensions/.
+This means that libLIEF.so, libLIEF.dylib, or LIEF.dll is not correctly installed in the Extensions/ directory.
 The details of the error provide the expected path(s).

 Ghidra native library issue